 Here are the basics on how to invest in the stock market in the Philippines for beginners.
 This post also includes the actual dividends from investing in blue chips and earnings from trading different stocks in the Philippine Stock Exchange (PSE).

-Investing in stocks is just one way to grow our wealth.
+Investing in company stocks in the Philippines is just one way to grow our wealth.
 However, along with that opportunity, is also a risk of losing its value.
 The growth and shrinking of our investment depend on our chosen company stock to buy with our hard earn money.

 To minimize the risk, we can choose to study strategies in buying and selling stocks.
 This can be about the fundamental analysis of the company by looking at its financial statements, and technical analysis of its stocks’ price action in the form of charts.
 Both types of analysis can help grow our investment if done correctly and can also reduce it if executed wrongly.